ArjunSpace/oops_assignment.py/README.md

    Q6.
 What is the process for creating a class instance?

-            To create class instance or object of a class by calling the class name and should include the attributes which were called in the init method of its class
+            To create class instance or object of a class by calling the class name and should include the arguments which were called in the init method of its class

          Ex:
          #creating class instance